sonatype/sca-reference-architectures/infra-aws-ha/README.md

 └── stderr/
 ```

-This provids a local archive for compliance and offline analysis.
+This provides a local archive for compliance and offline analysis.

 ### Log Configuration Storage
 Fluent Bit configuration is stored in AWS SSM Parameter Store (Advanced tier):